 The New Schism

-Fast-forward to 2016.
+Fast-forward again to 2016.
 Another schism is taking place in Adventism.
 This time, the divorce is not between self-supporting ministries and the organized church but within the denomination itself.
 A few Union Conferences have chosen to allow the ordination of female pastors.
 They have done this because their constituency believes that the Bible not only allows for this but that it compels them to recognize the gifting of the Holy Spirit in someone’s life regardless of their gender.
 They argue that it is a violation of their conscience to do otherwise.
 Sound familiar?
 But in this more recent schism, the roles have been reversed.
 The “conservative” General Conference is accusing the “liberal” Union Conferences of rebellion against the voice of God.
 The argument is that since the General Conference voted in session against allowing the Divisions to choose whether to permit ordination of female pastors, Unions that are ordaining females are rebelling against General Conference policy.
 Thus, these Unions are rebelling against the very voice of God on earth.

 However you may choose to reconcile Ellen White’s various statements about the General Conference being God’s voice, one thing that I’ve noticed is that most of us tend to use those statements selectively and as a club to batter those with whom we disagree.
 When we happen to agree with a General Conference policy, it’s the voice of God.
 When we disagree, most of us appreciate a little latitude to be free to believe and practice the truth as we see it revealed in God’s word.